 There are many ways that you can prepare for potentially difficult interactions or situations.
 For example, you might practice speaking about your recovery, in anticipation of the fact that friends or family may ask.
 Instead of expecting the host to have something you can drink, consider bringing your own favorite sparkling water to enjoy.
 And don’t be afraid to have a snack before you arrive, to prevent your blood sugar from dropping and irritability from rising.

 In some cases, it may be useful to bring a friend with you who is also not planning on drinking or using drugs.
 This will help keep you accountable and give you someone to socialize with if the party takes a turn.
 You may also find your therapy sessions and support groups to be especially helpful during this time.
 Leaning upon those who have your best interest at heart will help make the holiday season more enjoyable.
 Remember, there are always people ready to support you, so you should try not to be alone during this time.

 Let Us Help You Navigate the Holidays

 We understand that the holiday season may cause an increase in stress and feelings of anxiety.
 However, just because you are in recovery does not mean you cannot enjoy this time with the people who love you.
-At Free by the Sea, we have helped our clients in the Pacific Northwest get through the challenging social environments of the holiday season, and beyond, with confidence.
+At Free by the Sea, we have helped our clients in the Pacific Northwest get through the challenging social environments and stay sober during the holiday season, and beyond, with confidence.
 Do you have questions about the recovery process?
 If so, do not hesitate to contact us today.